decadenza/PAF-Plate-And-Face-Recognition/README.md

 ```

 ## Usage and screenshots
-From the home you can configure and controll up to 4 cameras.
+From the home you can configure and control up to 4 cameras.
 ![Home](/Screenshots/home.png?raw=true "Home")

 Each camera can be configured clicking on the corresponding gear symbol.
 You must enter a URL (rtsp, http or other protocol supported by OpenCV) including credentials e.g. _username:myStrongPassword@12.34.56.78/video/live_.